jsmoriss/jsm-show-user-meta/readme.txt

 <strong>Need some help debugging your user meta?</strong>

-The JSM's Show User Meta plugin displays all user meta (aka custom fields) keys and their unserialized values in a metabox on the bottom of user profile editing pages.
+The JSM's Show User Meta plugin displays all user meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of user profile editing pages.

 = Available Filters =